LinuxForHealth/HealthOS/README.md

 # LinuxForHealth HealthOS

 LinuxForHealth HealthOS provides an interoperable open-sourced health stack for developing highly available, standards compliant, and secure applications and services.

 The source code for the HealthOS is split into the following modules:

 - core: Base level module used for data acquisition, data processing, and data distribution.
-- plugins: Features used to augment core data support, such as de-identification, cohorting, etc.
-- sdk: The HealthOS development SDK provides access to HealthOS data and services for application development.
 - support: Contains common datatypes and services used across the HealthOS.
+- Additional modules TBD

 ## Development Dependencies